aliibrahim80/dalilcoin/doc/paymentchannels.md

 2. Bob creates a new commitment tx which is given to Alice, Alice signs and gives back to Bob.

+First Bob creates a new htlc address with a new secret.

 ```
 createhtlc DkNjYGHA4YW4BuRYt7PtysjAjXM5tsbuur Dcp7kSjoi2K6P51WcBLsxkev3bfw3vFN61 28 relative